 Instructions

-- In a blender, purée blackberries until smooth.
+- Prep blackberries.
+In a blender, purée blackberries until smooth.
 Strain blackberry mixture through a fine mesh strainer into a 4-cup glass measuring cup, rubbing it through with a rubber spatula.
 Discard the remaining seeds and solids.
 You should have about 2 1/3 cups blackberry purée.
 Set aside.

-- Combine water, sugar, and sage over medium high heat.
+- Make sorbet base.
+Combine water, sugar, and sage over medium high heat.
 Heat mixture until it just begins to simmer, stirring until sugar is dissolved.
 Remove from heat and let steep, uncovered, for 30 minutes.
 Strain sugar syrup into a large bowl.
 Stir in blackberry purée and lemon juice until evenly mixed.
-Cover and refrigerate until very cold, at least 2 hours or overnight.

-- Transfer the mixture to an ice cream maker and freeze according to the manufacturer’s instructions until sorbet is the consistency of thick slush.
+- Freeze.
+Transfer the mixture to an ice cream maker and freeze according to the manufacturer’s instructions until sorbet is the consistency of thick slush.
 Then, transfer the sorbet to a freezer-safe container, cover and freeze until firm before serving, 3 to 4 hours.

 Notes

-Recipe courtesy of Chef Jami Martino.
+- Recipe courtesy of Chef Jami Martino.

 THanks for sharing!
 Does it keep long?